Ion Vinea: Deradicalization

 Vinea continued to write prose, and, in 1931, with the celebratory 100th issue of Contimporanul, announced that he was putting out Escroc sentimental ("Philanderer"), an early draft of Lunatecii.
 According to Cordoș: "Decades before it was an actual book, Vinea's novel was a legend in the Romanian literary milieu."
 Critic George Călinescu noted at the time that "Ion Vinea [...] enjoys the nimbus of poets who do not publish, surrounded by that mysterious air"; Carandino attests that he himself took pains in convincing Vinea to reach a wide audience with his poems: "[I was] going as far as to presenting them without the author's knowledge or consent.
 That didn't work.
 He found out at the last moment and had them withdrawn, with a spat of verbal violence."
 Peltz also writes that "rarely have I met a writer who appeared so indifferent about his own work", noting that Vinea had planned to publish more systematically only after turning 60.

 While postponing his contributions, Vinea led a bohemian lifestyle, which, together with his lasting passion for chess, made him a friend and confidant of a fellow aristocrat, Gheorghe Jurgea-Negrilești.
 From 1930 or 1931 to 1944, Vinea was married to Henriette Yvonne Stahl, an actress and award-winning novelist, as well as a famed beauty.
 They lived a largely secluded life in Brașov, owing to Henriette's health problems.
 Unbeknown to the world, the couple were recreational morphine users and avid oneiromants.
+Stahl tried to get Vinea to join her in studying theological and paranormal investigations by Emanuel Swedenborg, but found his "obtuseness" unsettling.